 Walking is Challenging

 Everyone has different levels of mobility.
-You may find that walking is available for you, but you’re better on
+You may find that walking is available for you, but you're better on a flat

 If your ability to get around is only mildly limited, you still have plenty of interesting locations you can visit.
 Somewhere like Machu Picchu might not be the right choice for you, but the Grand Canyon would be easy to master with a rollator (so long as you don't intend to hike down)!
 Many cities around the world have upgraded their disability accessibility, so it's easy to pick an interesting place to explore with the family.